Keyfactor/keyfactor-go-client-sdk/v11/docs/KeyfactorWebKeyfactorApiModelsCertificateStoresAddCertificateRequest.md

 ### NewKeyfactorWebKeyfactorApiModelsCertificateStoresAddCertificateRequest

-`func NewKeyfactorWebKeyfactorApiModelsCertificateStoresAddCertificateRequest(certificateId int32, certificateStores []CSSCMSDataModelModelsCertificateStoreEntry, schedule KeyfactorCommonSchedulingKeyfactorSchedule, ) *KeyfactorWebKeyfactorApiModelsCertificateStoresAddCertificateRequest`
+`func NewKeyfactorWebKeyfactorApiModelsCertificateStoresAddCertificateRequest(certificateId int32, certificateStores []ModelsCertificateStoreEntry, schedule KeyfactorCommonSchedulingKeyfactorSchedule, ) *KeyfactorWebKeyfactorApiModelsCertificateStoresAddCertificateRequest`

 NewKeyfactorWebKeyfactorApiModelsCertificateStoresAddCertificateRequest instantiates a new KeyfactorWebKeyfactorApiModelsCertificateStoresAddCertificateRequest object
 This constructor will assign default values to properties that have it defined,